bavelsoft/schmoperties/README.md

 This API is designed to be used in place of regular compile time constants.
 It allows those "constants" to be overridable at run time, without rebuilding or redeploying.
-Except for a dollop of complexity, it keeps all of the advantages of regular constants.
+Except for an extra dollop of complexity, it has all of the advantages of regular constants.
 Since this kind of configuration is not meant to provide a first class user interface, and creates a coupling to the source code, it should only be used for short periods,